 What is the difference between a major and a minor sin?

 Islam classifies sins according to the severity of their consequences on individuals and society.
-A major sin in Islam is one that is directly warned against in the Quran, concerning a specific punishment either in this life or in the Hereafter.
+A major sin in Islam is directly warned against in the Quran, concerning a specific punishment either in this life or in the Hereafter.
 This includes violations against Allah such as worshipping idols or something other than Allah alone.
 Other major sins include murder, theft, perjury, bribery, slander, adultery, and drinking alcohol.
 Allah says:

 إِذْ تَلَقَّوْنَهُ بِأَلْسِنَتِكُمْ وَتَقُولُونَ بِأَفْوَاهِكُم مَّا لَيْسَ لَكُم بِهِ عِلْمٌ وَتَحْسَبُونَهُ هَيِّنًا وَهُوَ عِندَ اللَّهِ عَظِيمٌ